ahu-services/cs-image-tools/README.md

 - `SVC_INSTANCES`: Defines the number of instances for parallel processing within the service client.
 Default is `4`.
 - `OFFICE_URL`: URL of the office service for document conversion services.
 If not set or the service is unreachable, the related functionality is disabled.
 - `OFFICE_VALIDATE_CERTS`: If the OFFICE_URL uses SSL, the certificates are validated.
 To turn validation off, set the `OFFICE_VALIDATE_CERTS` to `false`.
+- `VOLUMES_INFO`: A JSON string defining the volume configurations, including physicalurl and filestreaming status for each volume.
 - `REPO_USER`, `REPO_PASS`, and `VERSION`: These can also be provided at runtime to download and configure the censhare-Service-Client if not done at build time.

 ## Customization